African Glass Beads

 The used glass bottles are crushed and powdered.
 A binder is then added to the glass powder to make the adhesive and the required colorant.
 African glass beads are made from the powder glass mixture and these beads are sintered in a kiln after being kept on stainless steel wires.

-The beads pass through a very high temperature of around 800ÂșC, which makes them opaque and clear.
+The beads pass through a very high temperature of around 800ºC, which makes them opaque and clear.

-The Significance Of The Beads
+The Significance of the Beads

 African glass beads enjoy a very prestigious position among the Africans.
 The glass beads are used in occasions like funerals, they are buried with the dead and the beads are used in celebrations.
 However, at present the African glass beads are becoming more and rarer.